ACT Teaching Ambassadors

 Emily Owen, London

 Emily followed the TeachFirst route into secondary education after studying Politics and International Relations at Manchester University.
-She taught at a school in St Helens for four years and then at Altrincham Grammar School for Girls.
-Emily is currently teaching at Harris Academy, Beckenham.
-She has been a Head of Department for over 10 years and set up a Citizenship & PSHE hub to bring together other leads of the subject and work collaboratively.
+She taught at a school in St Helens for four years and then at Altrincham Grammar School for Girls and Harris Academy, Beckenham.
+She was a Head of Department for over 10 years and set up a Citizenship & PSHE hub to bring together other teachers of the subject to work collaboratively.
 Emily is passionate about raising student's engagement in the political landscape, giving them a voice to shout about the things they want to see changed.

 Ben Miskell, Yorkshire and the Humber